 The answer to each one of those questions comes with its own set of pros and cons, and often leads to many follow-up questions.
 You have to balance getting the information you need with not asking more questions than respondents are willing to answer.

 There are some rules you can use to figure out what you should ask and how.
-To help you make better questionnaires, let’s look at how to use yes-or-no questions on online forms and surveys.
+To help you make better questionnaires, let’s look at how to use yes-or-no questions on online forms, tests and surveys.

 Why ask yes-or-no questions?

 The yes-or-no question is the simplest question that can be included on a form.
-A couple of key characteristics determine how and when you use it.
+Here are a couple of key characteristics that make them useful.

 Binary.
-A yes-or-no question is binary, which means there are only two possible answers — yes or no. Since these types of questions are easy to answer, they don’t add significantly to the total time it takes to complete a survey.
+A yes-or-no question is binary, which means there are only two possible answers.
+Since these types of questions are easy to answer, they reduce the total time it takes to complete a survey.

 All of these factors make yes-or-no questions in online forms and surveys very versatile.
 With enough creativity, it’s possible to create an entire form using nothing but yes-or-no questions.
 Of course, there are other approaches that may do a better job on your particular survey.

-Oversimplifying.
-Some questions require a more thorough or detailed answer than yes or no. Reducing some queries to a yes-or-no question risks oversimplifying them to the point where the answers aren’t very helpful.
+Overly simple answers.
+Some questions require a more thorough or detailed answer than yes or no. Using a yes-or-no question to ask about more complex topics can provide overly simple answers that aren’t very helpful.

 For example, “What feature do you love the most about Jotform?” provides more information than “Do you like using Jotform?”